cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 Optional:

 - `expression` (String) Use a value dynamically determined by the Firewall Rules expression language based on Wireshark display filters.
 Refer to the [Firewall Rules language](https://developers.cloudflare.com/firewall/cf-firewall-language) documentation for all available fields, operators, and functions.
-Conflicts with `"value"`.
 - `name` (String) Name of the HTTP request header to target.
 - `operation` (String) Action to perform on the HTTP request header.
 Available values: `remove`, `set`.
 - `value` (String) Static value to provide as the HTTP request header value.
-Conflicts with `"expression"`.

 <a id="nestedblock--rules--action_parameters--matched_data"></a>